On this page

 India's healthcare budget is Rs 3-4L Cr annually for 1.4B people.
 UK's healthcare budget is £180B (~Rs 18L Cr) for 67M people.
 India spends 30x less money on 20x more people.
 The result cascades: hospitals are underfunded, beds are occupied 2-3x capacity, doctors see 3x patient volume, burnout is endemic, salaries are depressed.
 Your income ceiling, your working conditions, your career trajectory—all determined by this 2.1% vs. 10% healthcare spend gap.

-Structural Mechanism 1: Healthcare Spending per Capita (The Gap)
+Q.What Is Structural Mechanism 1: Healthcare Spending per Capita (The Gap)?

 | Country | Annual Healthcare Spend (% GDP) | Healthcare Budget (Annual) | Population | Per Capita Spend (Annual) | Beds per 1000 People | Doctor-to-Patient Ratio |